What is the Drucker Challenge?

 I’m a young professional, but I’m not a manager.
 Can I submit an essay?

 Maybe.
 If you manage people, processes, projects, and/or budgets, we consider you a manager.
 By this definition, more young professionals than not qualify as managers in some sense.
-We encourage you to reflect on your experience and use your best judgement in deciding whether to submit to the Manager/Entrepreneur category.
+We encourage you to reflect on your experience and use your best judgment in deciding whether to submit to the Manager/Entrepreneur category.

 I don’t have any diploma or degree.
 Can I submit an essay?